 With the results of your soil test in hand, we can help you choose the organic fertilizer your soil needs.
 The top organic fertilizer will be from McGeary Organics because it will meet the NOP requirements for organic crops.
 For more detailed information on each type of organic fertilizer, please see the Fertilizer Application Recommendations page.

-For large orders call 800-624-3279 or Contact Us for discounts and direct shipping rates.
+For large orders over 500lbs please call 800-624-3279 or Contact Us for discounts and direct shipping rates.